 Take the popover pan out of the oven and divide the 2 tablespoons of melted butter between the cups.
 Just pour the butter into the tins and let it rest at the bottom.
 The butter will sizzle and brown, but that’s fine.

 Blend the batter one more time to froth it up again.

 Fill popover cups halfway with batter.
 Make sure that you pour an even amount in all cups.

 Pour the batter into the popover cups filling them 1/2 to 2/3rds full.
 If you’re using a muffin tin then divide the batter among the 9 greased molds, filling each 1/2 to 2/3rds full.

 As you can see, they were devoured in a matter of seconds.
-I did not even get a word in from them until they were finished.
+I didn’t even get a word in from the kiddos until they were finished.
 I actually think Eli ate his in one bite.